-Draining water from your pool
+Drain the water from your pool

-Use a pool pump or a hose to entirely drain water from your pool.
+Use a pool pump or a hose to entirely drain water from your above ground pool.
 There are pumps in the market that are specifically designed to remove water from above ground pools.
-These pumps can either be purchased or hired from your local pool supply store.
+These pumps can either be purchased or rented from your local pool supply store.
 You should take note of your city’s regulations when it comes to dumping large amounts of water in alleyways and streets.
 If you are uncertain, it is advisable to seek guidance from your local water conservation department.

-Installing your new saltwater system
+Install your new saltwater system

-Turn on your saltwater system and monitor
+Turn on your saltwater system and monitor the water